For Primary Teachers

 - High quality and cost-effective with excellent use of ICT

-- Recommended by over over 80 Music Hubs and used in over 6000 schools
+- Recommended by over over 80 Music Hubs and used in almost 7000 schools

 - Reinforces continuous genuine music-making as desired by Ofsted